LiuWenbin-CV/VRF-DETR/README.md

 ## Data Preparation

-For VisDrone dataset preparation, please refer to: [How to prepare your VisDrone dataset](https://docs.ultralytics.com/datasets/detect/visdrone/) 进行。
+For VisDrone dataset preparation, please refer to: [How to prepare your VisDrone dataset](https://docs.ultralytics.com/datasets/detect/visdrone/)。

 ## Testing Our Mode